Entering a conversation

 Prof. Peter J. Boettke, Ph.D.

-Peter J. Boettke (*1960) is professor of economics and philosophy at George Mason University (GMU) in Fairfax, Virginia, USA, and president of the Mont Pèlerin Society.
+Peter J. Boettke (*1960) is professor of economics and philosophy at George Mason University (GMU) in Fairfax, Virginia, USA, and was president of the Mont Pèlerin Society from 2016 to 2018.
 Among various activities, he leads a weekly workshop there on philosophy, politics and economics.
 He is also the BB&T Professor for the Study of Capitalism and Director of the F.A.
 Hayek Program for Advanced Study in Philosophy, Politics, and Economics at GMU’s Mercatus Center.
 Peter J. Boettke is co-founder of the Cambridge Series in Economics, Cognition & Society.
 His research concentrates on the fields of market process theory, comparative political economy, the history of economic thought, methodology, Austrian Economics and Institutional Economics.

 Prof. Michael Burda, Ph.D.